Grazing in southwest Wisconsin

 Townsfolk keep in touch with the old country, from which emigrants continue to trickle in; one of them was Willy Ruef, who arrived not long before he started to work at a New Glarus meat market in 1960.

 He took it over in 1965, and Ruef's still churns out jerkylike landjaeger and mild veal kalberwurst by the thousands.
-When we went in, Rob Homereing gave us slices of hard summer sausage and explained how to prepare fresh sausages.

 Then, we went into the Glarner Stube, where we drank glasses of Fat Squirrel and Spotted Cow from New Glarus Brewing while we waited for a table.